Have you ever wondered how many failed

 In this blog post and a series of companion posts, we will explore how to search your CloudTrail data quickly and efficiently, and what types of insights you can glean from this data source.

 Athena is a fully managed, query service that doesn’t require you to configure any servers.
 It allows you to search your unstructured data in S3 using SQL and pay per query.
 We specify our CloudTrail S3 bucket and, as you will see below, our different partition keys and we can start to search our CloudTrail data efficiently and inexpensively.

-Running queries over S3 data and paying per query sounds great, but if the data set is large and queries require the loading of most/all data, your queries can take a fail with timeouts and your Athena bill can start to inflate.
+Running queries over S3 data and paying per query sounds great.
+However, if the data set is large and queries require the loading of most/all data, your queries can take a fail with timeouts.
+As a result, your Athena bill can start to inflate.

 Looking at the contents of your CloudTrail buckets, you will see that the paths of each log file contain the following:

 If we’re trying to query our CloudTrail data for data from the last 90 days for a subset of accounts or just a particular region, it doesn’t make sense to load all CloudTrail data or all years, accounts and regions.